 The fifth indicator measures levels of loneliness.
 Feelings of isolation and loneliness undermine overall wellbeing and can be detrimental to people’s physical and emotional health, resulting in stress, anxiety or depression.

-The final indicator is about voluntary work done for organisations or groups.
-Volunteering can help to build networks of trust and mutual support that sustain people through difficult times and reinforce social cohesion.
+The final indicator is about voluntary work undertaken for organisations or groups.
+Volunteering can help build networks of trust and reciprocity that sustain people through difficult times and reinforce social cohesion.